plrigaux/Timberlea/README.md

 ## Configuration

-Timberlea uses node-config to manage its configurations.
+Timberlea uses [config](https://www.npmjs.com/package/config) to manage its configurations.
+It lets you define a set of default parameters, and extend them for different deployment environments (development, qa, staging, production, etc.).

-The configuration files are located in server/config directory.
+By default, the configuration files are located in ./server/config directory, but this can be easily overlaoded.
+More o that please refer to [config](https://www.npmjs.com/package/config) documentation.

-### Config parameters

-server filePaths

-#### Server parameters
+### Server parameters

-The server parameter are host and port.
+The server config parameters are host and port.

 ```json5
  server: {